cdepillabout/stacklock2nix/README.md

     (without also requiring a `stack.yaml.lock` file).
 -   A shared cache from IOHK.
 (Although users commonly report not getting cache hits for various reasons.)
+-   The ability to cross-compile Haskell libraries.
+(For instance, building an ARM64 binary on an x86_64 machine.)

 Advantages of `stacklock2nix`: